-DD Waiver Service Standards

-Effective date November 1, 2021
+DD Waiver Service Standards Effective date November 1, 2023 Page 136 of 321

-Page 140 of 361

 - b. the person's strengths and interests and how they are known; - c. conditions for success to integrate into the community, including conditions for job success (for those who are working or wish to work); and - d. support needs for the individual. - 2.
 The agency must involve the individual and describe how they were involved in development of the PCA.
 A guardian and those who know the person best must also be included in the development of the PCA, as applicable. - 3.
-Timelines for completion: The initial PCA must be completed within the first 90 calendar days of the person receiving services.
-Thereafter, the Provider Agency must ensure that the PCA is reviewed and updated with the most current information, annually.
+Timelines for completion: A new or updated PCA is required for all individuals receiving CCS and/or CIE services.
+When an individual is new to an agency or services, the new agency is required to complete a new PCA within 90 days from the start of CCS/CIE services.
+If an individual has been receiving CCS/CIE services for over 90 days from a CCS or CIE agency, an annual PCA is required.
+The Provider Agency must ensure that the PCA is reviewed and updated with the most current information, annually.
 A more extensive update of a PCA must be completed every five years.
 PCAs completed at the 5-year mark should include a narrative summary of progress toward outcomes from initial development, changes in support needs, major life changes, etc. If there is a significant change in a person's circumstance, a new PCA should be considered because the information in the PCA may no longer be relevant.
-A significant change may include but is not limited to losing a job, changing a residence or provider, and/or moving to a new region of the state.
+A significant change may include but is not limited to losing a job, changing residence or provider, and/or moving to a new region of the state.
 (See Chapter 6.3 Role of Assessments for more information on submission deadlines.) - 4.
 If a person is receiving more than one type of service from the same provider, one PCA with information about each service is acceptable. - 5.
 PCA's should be signed and dated to demonstrate that the assessment was reviewed and updated with the most current information, at least annually. - 6.
 A career development plan is developed by the CIE provider with input from the CCS provider, as appropriate, and can be a separate document or be added as an addendum to a PCA.
 The career development plan should have specific action steps that identify who does what and by when.